storj-archived/sips/sip-hdnodeid.md

 Purpose is a constant set to 3000, so as to not collide with any bitcoin related proposals which recommends to use the BIP number.

 ```
-m / 3000' / *
+m / 3000' / group_index' / node_index
 ```

+#### Group Index

+The `group_index` for most purposes will be 0.
+However is reserved for a future use to be able to increment in the case that the contracts should be updated with a new key.

 #### Node Index

 The `node_index` can be a number from 0 through 2 ^ 31 - 1, so that it's using a non-hardened paths and it's always possible to derive the public key for a node using the `m / 3000'` derived extended public key.
-This gives a total of 2.147 billion possible nodes to run in a cluster.
+This gives a total of 2.147 billion possible nodes to run in a group cluster.

+**Security Note**: As noted in BIP32, a comprimised private key at the `node_index` level in combination with the extendend public key at the `group_index` level will comprimise all decending private keys derived from the `group_index` level, this is the rationale for a hardenend path for the `group_index`.

 ### Message Format and Authentication